-Rebecca Epstein is the Executive Director of the Georgetown Law Center on Poverty and Inequality.
+Rebecca Epstein is the Executive Director of the Georgetown Center on Gender Justice & Opportunity.
 She has over 20 years’ experience in litigation and policy development, and she has maintained a special focus on race and sex discrimination and the policies and practices that support marginalized girls.
 Rebecca is the lead author of Girlhood Interrupted: The Erasure of Black Girls’ Childhood, and the co-author of The Sexual Abuse to Prison Pipeline: The Girls’ Story (2015).
 She is a member of the Steering Committee of the Girls @ the Margin National Alliance and the Advisory Board of Alliance 4 Girls, the Incorrigibles Project, and The Art of Yoga Project.

 Previously, Rebecca served as a senior trial attorney in the Civil Rights Division of the U.S. Department of Justice.

 Rebecca graduated with honors from Brown University and received her J.D. from New York University School of Law.
 She clerked for the Honorable Raymond A. Jackson in the Eastern District of Virginia, and is a member of the District of Columbia, New York, and Supreme Court Bars.